ATNF/askapsdp/Code/Doc/user/current/doc/analysis/selavy.rst

 Standard Duchamp output
 ~~~~~~~~~~~~~~~~~~~~~~~

 Standard Duchamp provides for flexibility in naming the output files it generates.
-For the ASKAP implementation, these are kept fixed.
 They are summarised here, listed by the parameter name with the default value in square brackets.:

 * **resultsFile** [*selavy-results.txt*] - the list of detected sources and their parameters.
 Also includes (if **flagSeparateHeader=false**, the default case) a summary of the input parameters.
 * **headerFile** [*selavy-results.hdr*] - if **flagSeparateHeader=true**, this contains just the input parameter summary from the results file.
 * **karmaFile** [*selavy-results.ann*] - a Karma annotation file, showing the location of detected sources.
 This is produced when **flagKarma=true**, which is the default (contrary to standard Duchamp behaviour)
 * **ds9File** [*selavy-results.reg*] - a DS9 region file, showing the location of detected sources.
 This is produced when **flagDS9=true**, which is the default (contrary to standard Duchamp behaviour)
 * **casaFile** [*selavy-results.crf*] - a CASA region file, showing the location of detected sources.
 This is produced when **flagCASA=true**, which is the default (contrary to standard Duchamp behaviour)
 * **logFile** [*selavy-Logfile.txt* / selavy-Logfile-Master.txt / selavy-Logfile-?.txt] - the logfiles, showing lists of intermediate detections (before the final merging), as well as pixel-level details on the final detection list.
 The first default listed is the default when running serial processing.
 The other two come from the distributed-processing case.
 In this case, the parameter's value has either '-Master' or '-?' (where ? is replaced by the worker number, starting at 0) inserted before the suffix, or at the end if there is no suffix in the name provided.
 Only the master file (or the sole logfile in the serial case) has the pixel-level details of the final detections.
+These files will not be produced unless you set **flagLog=true**.
 * **votFile** [*selavy-results.xml*] - a VOTable of the final list of detections.
 This is produced when **flagVOT=true** (the default, unlike standard Duchamp).
 * **binaryCatalogue** [*selavy-catalogue.dpc*] - a binary format catalogue of detected sources that can be re-used by Selavy or Duchamp.